A Probabilistic Framework for Estimating the Modal Age at Death: Probabilistic Approach for Modal Age Estimation

-The set of differences $ \bm{Y}_x = \{ Y_{x,j} : j \neq x \} $ are jointly normally distributed random variables.
-We are interested in the probability that all these differences are non-negative, meaning that $ D_x $ is greater than or equal to each $ D_j $ for $ j \neq x $.
+The set of differences $\bm{Y}_x = \{ Y_{x,j} : j \neq x \}$ are jointly normally distributed random variables.
+We are interested in the probability that all these differences are non-negative, which corresponds to $D_x$ being greater than or equal to all $D_j$ for $j \neq x$.